 Also, what's the main reason Hong Kongers go on matchmaking sessions?

-Matchmaking sessions have always been part of the Chinese culture.
+Matchmaking sessions have always been part of Chinese culture.
 It is brought by the parents' pressure to get married.
 It is common in their culture to plan a specific date and meet someone who could be your potential match and become a life partner.

 It is not a common practice nowadays, but they believed there was no better match for them than their race in the old tradition.
 With modern influences and industrialization, Hong Kongers are more practical in dating now.